InnovateForVegas/.github/CONTRIBUTING.md

 Additional repositories added to the project should adhere to a similar naming scheme, for example, __be-(project-name)__ for backend code, __fe-(project-name)__ for frontend code, __doc-(project-name)__ for separate project documentation (perhaps including i18n and l10n work), and more may be added.
 This convention will, ideally, make navigating the GitHub repository organizational scheme (which is not much) easier as more repositories are added.
 Note that adding a suffix to __project-name__ is acceptable to indicate more detail (eg if there is more than one backend or frontend repo for a given project, for experimentation or other).

 Organization of each repository, and of project components not stored within GitHub or a git repository in general, are likely to have their own particular needs based on programming language, architectural choices, and sensibility.
-Aside from inclusion of LICENSE and other standard files to comply with the Code for Vegas open source development and publishing scheme, naming conventions and repository organization are left to the contributors and concensus per repository.
+Aside from inclusion of LICENSE and other standard files to comply with the Code for Vegas open source development and publishing scheme, naming conventions and repository organization are left to the contributors and consensus per repository.

 ### Testing and Test Driven Development

 Always test your code.
 This is good advice anywhere and everywhere if you are a software developer (or really, if you make things of any kind, try them out and make sure they work).

-While each project, each repository, and each team or group of contributors working on any of these may adopt their own Best Practices by experience, practicality, concensus, etc, it is usually best to make a choice and follow through with it, and to inform newcomers of these practices.
+While each project, each repository, and each team or group of contributors working on any of these may adopt their own Best Practices by experience, practicality, consensus, etc, it is usually best to make a choice and follow through with it, and to inform newcomers of these practices.

 By default, Code for Vegas Projects should follow [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) practices and methodologies.
 There are countless documents, tutorials, demonstrations, and examples in written, audio, and video form, and you yourself likely know someone who is an advocate of TDD.
-You may also know someone who is most definitely not an advociate of TDD.
+You may also know someone who is most definitely not an advocate of TDD.

 If TDD is not for you, the bare minimum __requirement__ is that test code be available, that test code is run and passes before code is committed to a repository (on any branch), and that these tests be executable in any automated or manual integration and deployment scheme, and that these tests pass.